brodgon/SENSSE/README.md

 # Overview

-Adaptive radiotherapy relies on accurate image synthesis and segmentation for treatment monitoring and dose recalculation.
-Traditionally, these tasks are modeled independently and often lack reliable uncertainty information.

-SENSSE addresses these limitations by:
+Adaptive radiotherapy requires accurate anatomical information for treatment adaptation, dose recalculation and treatment monitoring.
+Two key components of this workflow are CBCT-to-CT synthesis and organ-at-risk (OAR) segmentation.
+Although these tasks are strongly interconnected, they are traditionally addressed using independent models, preventing them from exploiting complementary anatomical and intensity information.
+SENSSE is built upon the hypothesis that image synthesis and segmentation can mutually benefit from being learned simultaneously.
+While segmentation provides structural and anatomical guidance that can improve synthetic CT generation, image synthesis offers richer intensity information that may facilitate tissue delineation and boundary identification.
+Jointly learning both tasks encourages the extraction of shared representations that are relevant to adaptive radiotherapy workflows.
+Beyond multitask learning, SENSSE incorporates uncertainty quantification for both synthesis and segmentation.

+SENSSE hey features include:

 - Performing CBCT-to-CT synthesis and OAR segmentation simultaneously.
-- Modeling uncertainties for both tasks.
+- Modeling uncertainties for both tasks through evidential deep learning, without requiring sampling approaches.
-- Leveraging evidential learning instead of computationally expensive sampling-based approaches.
 - Supporting configurable 2D and 2.5D inputs.
 - Providing a modular framework for training, inference, evaluation, and uncertainty analysis.

-The architecture consists of a shared encoder and two task-specific decoders connected through configurable interaction mechanisms, enabling information exchange between synthesis and segmentation pathways.

 ---

 # Scope and Objectives